 Better yet if you stick to travel-sized bottles or tubes.

-Finally, you’ll need to take along tickets or booking confirmations for anything you’ve pre-booked.
+Finally, you’ll need to take along tickets or booking confirmations for anything you’ve pre-booked on your overnight stay.

-Nowadays, most confirmations will be emailed to you but we recommend printing any important documents for accommodation or transportation.
-After all, it’s always better to be safe than sorry and who knows how good your WiFi will be.
+Most confirmations are emailed to you nowadays but I recommend printing any important documents for accommodation or transportation.
+It’s always better to be safe than sorry and who knows how good your WiFi will be.

 What to Use as a Bag for Your Overnight Trip

-If your trip involves travelling by train or bus or if you’re planning a journey that involves a lot of walking, a simple backpack is a good bet.
+If your trip involves travelling by public transport or you’re planning a journey that involves a lot of walking, a simple backpack will store all your belongings safely.
 This Gymshark one* evenly distributes the weight across your back and shoulders for comfy carrying.

-Although you may find that a carry-on suitcase* works better for plane or car rides (although it’s unlikely you’ll be able to fill it).
-Better yet, stick with the handy weekend bag or gym-style duffle*.
+You may find that a carry-on suitcase* works better for plane or car rides, or even the handy weekend bag or gym-style duffle*.

 Pin this article and share with friends: